 OTHER DETAILS IN THE BOOK TO LOOK OUT FOR

 This is an information-packed book, full of concepts, models, references and how-to tips.
 Besides the ideas in this summary, the book includes resources such as:

 • Comparisons between the Industrial Age and the IKW Age;

 • An overview of Covey’s 7 Habits and their underlying principles/ paradigms;

 • Appendices that include a literature review of leadership theories, a guide to develop your 4 intelligences, how to implement the 4 disciplines of execution etc.

 To get the most of the book, Covey recommends that you learn via teaching and doing – this is the best way to understand and internalize the knowledge from the book.
-Get a overview of the key ideas and tips in our full book summary, or get a copy of the book with more information, free videos and supplementary resources from www.stephencovey.com/.
+Get a overview of the key ideas and tips in The 8th Habit summary bundle, or get a copy of the book with more information, free videos and supplementary resources from www.stephencovey.com/.